Professor of Management Practice; Executive Education Faculty Director, London Business School

 Assistant Professor of Organisational Behaviour, London Business School

-Deputy Dean of Programmes; Professor of Economics
+Deputy Dean of Programmes; Professor of Economics, London Business School

-Assistant Professor of Strategy and Entrepreneurship
+Assistant Professor of Strategy and Entrepreneurship, London Business School

-Professor of Management, London Business School
+Professor of Organisational Behaviour, London Business School

 What if we run out of resources?